 You’re not testing

 Having an Etsy store means work.
-It doesn’t just happen on it’s own, and you’ll find that the more time you spend on Etsy testing things out, the higher your sales will be.
-You’re logo might look great, however does it resonate with your customers?
+It doesn’t just happen on its own, and you’ll find that the more time you spend on Etsy testing things out, the higher your sales will be.
+Your logo might look great, however, does it resonate with your customers?
 You don’t know unless you test an alternative.
 Testing everything on your site allows you to create the perfect store for your patterns and makes a real difference.

 The fix: Test new titles, new images, new descriptions, new banners, our logo; everything.